aaronriggs/chattanooga_opendata_accidents/README.md

 Example webpage that is generated for a quick overview of the project can be found at folium_from_db_v9.html

-Unfortunately, due to the 25mb file size constraints, work is need on your part to make this project functional if you would like to see a wider date range.
+Unfortunately, due to the 25mb file size constraints of Github, work is need on your part to make this project functional if you would like to see a wider date range than what is provided in folium_from_db_v9.html.

 This project contains accident data acquired from the public Chattanooga Open Data website.
 Accidents shown occurred between 2018 and 2025.
 This list may not be all inclusive and I have no way to verify data authenticity as I am not a Chattanooga City Employee nor did I collect this data.